Bostads-AB-Mimer/onecore-leasing/README.md

 # Introduction

-Microservice for tenants and leases in Yggdrasil.
+Microservice for tenants and leases in ONECore.

 ## Installation